ayarelif/ayarelif.github.io/_posts/2020-06-25-Covid_19-Consequences.md

 More volunteering could be one of the positive and uplifting results of this epidemic.
 I appreciate that I was able to identify this result.

 ### 2.1.3 How is people’s emotion affected by the pandemic in the USA

+There are a lot of questions related to the feelings of people during this pandemic.
+Media reports, unemployment rate increase, unknown virus, shutdowns of cities, and so on could be scary for most people.
+Some people prefer to work and study in their homes.
+We engage our lives according to the new pandemic.
+It is very common to see people who use masks and gloves outside.
+We are talking about almost 4 long months of social distancing.
+I wonder how people feel right now.

+One of the survey questions is about how often people have a feeling of nervousness, anxiousness, depression, loneliness, hopelessness about the future.

+<iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~elif_a/45.embed"></iframe>

+There are a variety of responses according to the graph I created.
+The number of people who feel nervous, depressed, lonely, or hopeless is almost fairly equal to each other.
+The interesting thing is that these feelings last less than 1 day.
+Also, there is a 75% decrease in the number of people’s emotions as the 5–7 days passed.
+For example, the red bar is representing anxiousness and nervousness and has a decrease from 242 to 38.
+This could be interpreted as participants might find a way to handle their feeling, or there are not serious depressive and anxiety disorder symptoms in society during this pandemic period.